A WordPress plugin allows you to have additional functionalities to your blog which are not available by default.

 - Make sure your user id and password are not easy to crack.
 Change your username from admin to something less obvious.
-Also, don't keep your username and password same or similar.
+Also, don’t keep your username and password the same or similar.

 There is a paid version of Wordfence as well that gives you additional features such as Real-Time Threat Defense Feed, two-factor authentication, country blocking, etc.

 When running a blog, creating your own email list is the most important thing you can do.